-Moving into a share house and living with new roommates can be both exciting and frightening.
 There’s so much freedom that comes with living away from home, but there’s also a lot of responsibilities.
-Managing expenses, food, and household tasks can be tricky, especially if you have to coordinate with other people, but it doesn’t have to be.
+Managing expenses, food, and household tasks can be tricky, especially if you have to coordinate with other people, but it doesn’t have to be a big stress.
 Here are some tips and tricks for managing money and other responsibilities in a share house.

 A crucial first step is to clearly establish what expenses are expected to be shared and what expenses are expected to be yours alone.
 Examples of the former are rent, power, water, and gas and the latter might include food and internet.

 You’ll also need to establish how you’re going to share the expenses, and whether it’s a fixed amount (e.g. $150/week rent, $20/month power) or a fixed proportion (e.g. 25% of power bill).
 A fixed proportion can sometimes mean that you could be paying for the excess water or power that your roommate uses, so make sure you agree on a plan that works for both.
 Ultimately, it’s up to you and your roommates to decide how you are going to split expenses, based on each person’s needs.

 Learn More: How to be a Great Housemate

 Managing expenses in a share house

 Keeping track of expenses is also an important part of living with roommates.
 If you or your roommates are struggling with tracking and splitting up the bills or getting them paid on time, consider using Osko by BPAY, which allows you to send and receive money in under a minute.
 Osko payments are available inside your internet or online banking app.
 Using an online bill payment system like BPAY makes it super easy to pay bills securely.
 You can even schedule payments* so you don’t have to stress about payment due dates.